importPI19fromDHGE/dhge-pi19-sem3/NET/README.md

 }
 ```

+- Forwarding nutzt im Falle von IPv6 die durch das NDP gefüllten Datenstrukturen (z.B.
+Prefix-List); siehe für einen allgemeinen IPv6-Forwardingalgorithmus RFC 4861

 ## Hierarchische Struktur des Internets (Autonome Systeme)

 - zur Ausbildung eines hierarchischen Netzwerkes und damit eines skalierbareren Routings wird das Internet unterteilt in Autonome Systeme
-- "An AS is a connected group of on or more IP prefixes run by one or more network operators which has a SINGLE and CLEARLY DEFINED routing policy"
+- *"An AS is a connected group of on or more IP prefixes run by one or more network operators which has a SINGLE and CLEARLY DEFINED routing policy"*
 - Unterscheidung in:
   - Registrierte AS:
     - Erhalten eine weltweit eindeutige 16-Bit bzw.
 32-Bit AS-Nummer